 Let me think of an example: if I were to rename a folder with 1000 files, then this would mean 1000 file rename instructions going to the server.
 Commands traveling over long distances.
 My experience with the internet, is that sometimes packets get dropped.
 I think FUSE happening within the IAAS would be advantageous.

 The VPS interacting with the buckets is no different than my own machine doing so, except that:

-I would then run the free and open source Syncthing on my computer, and also on the server, since versions are available for both Windows and Linux.
-The forum notes are inconclusive.
-This video on youtube shows the ease of using the Syncthing interface.
+The free and open source Syncthing runs both on your computer, and also on the server.
+Versions are available for both Windows and Linux.

 Syncthing will not mount the remote file system as a network drive, but rather a folder (much like dropbox).
-I can use symbolic links and junctions.
-I can still run an sftp server separately (on the same VM), to mount the network drive and view the data that is not synced.
+You can use symbolic links and junctions.

 Syncthing uses Block Exchange Protocol.
 So not SFTP, nor WebDAV, nor SMB, as I was considering before.

 Amazon: $0.025 per GB-month of provisioned storage (sc1)

 Google: Standard provisioned space $0.040 Price (per GB / month)